Menu

 Professional Visa

-UAE offers multiple visa pathways including investor visas, employment visas tied to your company, and the Golden Visa for qualifying entrepreneurs.
+UAE offers multiple visa pathways including including investor visas, employment visas tied to your company, and the Golden Visa for qualifying entrepreneurs.
 Free Zone companies can sponsor their own visas with relatively streamlined processes.
 Mainland companies require additional steps but offer more flexibility for local market operations.

 • Golden Visa available (10 years)